 Paying for options that you don’t actually need

 Why invest in a built-in navigation system when your car is already equipped with either an Android Auto or Apple CarPlay?
-Both of these can stream navigation data—including traffic reports and maps—to your car’s infotainment system and do so without charging you for annual subscriptions to map updates or traffic data services.
+Both of these can stream navigation data—including traffic reports and maps—to your car’s infotainment system and does without charging you for annual subscriptions to map updates or traffic data services.

 Opting for an all-wheel drive

 You may prefer an all-wheel drive if you want a vehicle that you can count on even during extreme weather conditions.
 This choice might cost you several thousands of dollars on the price tag, maintenance costs, and fuel economy.
-If you want to achieve the same performance, opt for a two-wheel-drive vehicle instead and install high-quality winter tires, which will handle slippery roads and even facilitate better steer and brake.
+If you want to achieve the same performance, opt for a two-wheel-drive vehicle instead and install high-quality winter tires, which will handle slippery roads and even facilitate better steering and braking.

 Not trying to negotiate a better price